radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 7. Verify that the service account appears in API Project -> Permissions.

-><span style="color:red">**IMPORTANT NOTE - Take note of the client ID (<numbers-numbers&letters>.apps.googleusercontent.com) and the email address (``<same>@developer.gserviceaccount.com) attached to the service account created, as you will need them later.
-Also notice that your browser just downloaded the P12 certificate that is needed to authenticate the Service account.**
+>[!warning] Take note of the client ID (<numbers-numbers&letters>.apps.googleusercontent.com) and the email address (``<same>@developer.gserviceaccount.com) attached to the service account created, as you will need them later.
+Also notice that your browser just downloaded the P12 certificate that is needed to authenticate the Service account.

 8. Go to the Admin console and log in as an administrator for your domain.